This post is also available in: Français (French)

 What is the Tweet Reach?

 We can say that the reach of a tweet (tweetreach) or of a hashtag is the number of people who saw it, the reach of the tweet or hashtag is measured in people.
-In Twitter we calculate that figure based on the number of followers of the people who tweeted.
+We calculate that figure based on the number of Twitter followers of the users who tweeted.
 In this post we will explain how to calculate it manually and automatically.
 Tweet Binder offers a tweetreach tool that shows the number of users impacted by the hashtag or the tweet, we can call them the people reached by the hashtag or tweet.
 The reach of a hashtag must not be mistaken with the Twitter impressions of a hashtag or tweet.

 - Impressions = impacts